Office Hours are 8 a.m. to 4:30 p.m., Monday through Friday.

-Zach began his career with the Division of Forestry in August of 2000 as a Forest Entomologist and assumed his duties as Forest Programs Coordinator in August of 2006.
+Zack began his career with the Division of Forestry in August of 2000 as a Forest Entomologist and assumed his duties as Forest Programs Coordinator in August of 2006.
 In addition to his current job duties and continuing some duties as a Forest Entomologist, he also coordinates the division’s State Fair exhibit.

-Zach graduated from Purdue University with a Bachelor’s degree in forestry in 1999.
+Zack graduated from Purdue University with a Bachelor’s degree in forestry in 1999.
 His hobbies include camping and fishing.